johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-05-28-azure-static-web-apps-node-16-oryx/index.md

         env:  # Put a node version on the following line
           NODE_VERSION: 18.12.0
 ```

 You can use a specific node version (18.12.0 or 16.18.0) or a major node version (18 or 16).
-The latter installs the latest minor version.
+The latter approach installs the latest minor version.

 **Note:** The Oryx image is updated quarterly.
 You can get a list of the supported node versions [here](https://github.com/microsoft/Oryx/blob/main/doc/supportedPlatformVersions.md).

 Thanks to Eric Côté from [React Academy](https://reactAcademy.live) for the information.